Shrelock2/Leaf-images-classification/README.md

 ## Project Overview

 This project implements a robust solution for plant leaf classification using the power of **transfer learning**.
 We leverage state-of-the-art pre-trained Convolutional Neural Network (CNN) architectures, fine-tuning them to accurately identify 22 different types of plant leaves.
-The entire workflow—from data preprocessing and model configuration to training, evaluation, and performance comparison—is meticulously documented in the accompanying Google Colab notebook.
+The entire workflow—from data preprocessing and model configuration to training, evaluation, and performance comparison—is meticulously documented in the accompanying Kaggle

 ## Group Members